nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/branding.md

 That's it!

-&nbsp;

 </td></tr></tbody></table></div>

 Most of our customers apply the following strategies for their login page background image:

 *   A picture covering all the screen.
-This is the strategy chosen by Nuxeo.&nbsp;
+This is the strategy chosen by Nuxeo.
-*   Or a logo with transparency as the background image, aligned on the top left (Horizontal alignment = top,&nbsp;Vertical alignment = left) + a&nbsp;background color.
+*   Or a logo with transparency as the background image, aligned on the top left (Horizontal alignment = top, Vertical alignment = left) + a background color.

 With a web designer's help, you can have many other possibilities.